Cabozantinib

-In November 2012, cabozantinib in its capsule formulation was approved by the U.S. Food and Drug Administration (FDA) under the name Cometriq for treating patients with medullary thyroid cancer.
+In November 2012, cabozantinib in its capsule formulation was approved by the US Food and Drug Administration (FDA) under the name Cometriq for treating people with medullary thyroid cancer.
 The capsule form was approved in the European Union for the same purpose in 2014.
 In April 2016, the FDA granted approval for marketing the tablet formulation (Cabometyx) as a second line treatment for kidney cancer and the same was approved in the European Union in September of that year.
 The brands Cometriq and Cabometyx have different formulations and are not interchangeable.

 Medical uses

 Cabozantinib is used in two forms.
-A capsule form (Cometriq) is used since 2012, to treat medullary thyroid cancer and a tablet form (Cabometyx) is used since 2016, as a second line treatment for renal cell carcinoma.
+A capsule form (Cometriq) is used to treat medullary thyroid cancer and a tablet form (Cabometyx) is used to treat renal cell carcinoma, hepatocellular carcinoma, and differentiated thyroid carcinoma.

-In the United States, cabozantinib (Cabometyx) is also indicated for the treatment of people aged twelve years of age and older with locally advanced or metastatic differentiated thyroid cancer (DTC) that has progressed following prior VEGFR-targeted therapy and who are ineligible or refractory to radioactive iodine.
+In the US, cabozantinib (Cabometyx) is indicated for the treatment of advanced renal cell carcinoma; advanced renal cell carcinoma, as a first-line treatment in combination with nivolumab; hepatocellular carcinoma for people who have been previously treated with sorafenib; and locally advanced or metastatic differentiated thyroid cancer that has progressed following prior VEGFR-targeted therapy and who are radioactive iodine-refractory or ineligible.

+In March 2025, the US Food and Drug Administration expanded the indication for cabozantinib (Cabometyx) to include the treatment of people aged twelve years of age and older with previously treated, unresectable, locally advanced or metastatic, well-differentiated pancreatic neuroendocrine tumors; and for people aged twelve years of age and older with previously treated, unresectable, locally advanced or metastatic, well-differentiated extra-pancreatic neuroendocrine tumors.